Social apartheid: Brazil and Venezuela

-The term has become common in Latin America in particular in societies where the polarization between rich and poor has become pronounced and has been identified in public policy as a problem that needs to be overcome, such as in Venezuela where the supporters of Hugo Chavez identify social apartheid as a reality which the wealthy try to maintain and Brazil, where the term was coined to describe a situation where wealthy neighbourhoods are protected from the general population by walls, electric barbed wire and private security guards and where inhabitants of the poor slums are subjected to violence.
+The term has become common in Latin America in particular in societies where the polarization between rich and poor has become pronounced and has been identified in public policy as a problem that needs to be overcome, such as in Brazil, where the term was coined to describe a situation where wealthy neighbourhoods are protected from the general population by walls, electric barbed wire and private security guards and where inhabitants of the poor slums are subjected to violence.

 Asia

 Malaysia

 In Malaysia, as part of the concept of Ketuanan Melayu (lit.
 Malay supremacy), a citizen that is not considered to be of Bumiputera status face many roadblocks and discrimination in matters such as economic freedom, education, healthcare and housing.

+Israel

+"Social apartheid" can used to describe the systemic segregation and discrimination faced by Palestinians both in Israel and the occupied territories.
+The concept of apartheid brings into focus the wide discrepancies in housing, infrastructure, and public services that separate Jewish and Palestinian citizens, often as a product of government policy.
+Palestinian citizens of Israel are often concentrated in underdeveloped towns and neighborhoods with poor infrastructure and limited economic opportunities compared to predominantly Jewish areas.

+In the occupied West Bank, this is even more profound, where Palestinians are severely restricted in their movements with checkpoints and the separation barrier, which impede access to basic services such as healthcare and education.
+Meanwhile, Israeli settlements built on occupied Palestinian territory enjoy better infrastructure and services, deepening the disparities.

 Europe

 France and Northern Ireland

 The term social apartheid has also been used to explain and describe the ghettoization of Muslim immigrants to Europe in impoverished suburbs and as a cause of rioting and other violence.
 A notable case is the social situation in the French suburbs, in which largely impoverished Muslim immigrants being concentrated in particular housing projects, and being provided with an inferior standard of infrastructure and social services.
 The issue of urban apartheid in France was highlighted as such in the aftermath of the 2005 civil unrest in France.
 It has also be used to describe the segregation in Northern Ireland.